Jasper-zz/prometheus_libvirt_exporter/README.md

 ## Installation and Usage

-If you are new to Prometheus and `libvirt_exporter` there is a [simple step-by-step guide](https://prometheus.io/docs/guides/node-exporter/).
+If you are new to Prometheus there is a [simple step-by-step guide](https://prometheus.io/docs/guides/node-exporter/).

 The `libvirt_exporter` listens on HTTP port 9108 by default.
 See the `--help` output for more options.